 A substantial part of a dissertation should present work done and written solely by the student.
 Specifically the dissertation should contain at least one substantial essay written solely by the student.
 The dissertation committee and the Director of Graduate Studies must approve the inclusion of collaborative work in the dissertation.
 Students must acknowledge and describe any collaboration in the preface of the dissertation.

 Expiration of Admission to Candidacy.
 Advancement to candidacy expires ten years after the date it is granted, if no dissertation has been submitted and approved in the intervening period.

 These recommendations are NOT requirements.

 During the second year, students normally take economics courses in specialized fields, such as industrial organization, mathematical economics, international trade, public finance, and so on.
+These courses serve as preparation for the oral qualifying examinations.
 They may also take courses related to economics from other departments.
-It is a good idea to work on the econometrics paper in the fall of the second year.
 By the end of the second year, students should normally have accumulated at least 14 courses with an HP average.
 During the fall of the second year, students should locate a faculty adviser, who will advise them about their studies.
+It is a good idea to work on the econometrics paper in the fall of the second year.